-The path is to sacrifice time and personal possessions: "If anyone wants to sue you and take your shirt, hand over your coat as well.
+We learn to offer our time and possessions: "If anyone wants to sue you and take your shirt, hand over your coat as well.
 If anyone forces you to go one mile, go with them two miles."
-We gradually learn to do so spontaneously, completely trusting God: "...do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on. ...For your heavenly Father knows that you need all these things."
+These turn into habits built on trust in God: "...do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on. ...For your heavenly Father knows that you need all these things."

-By this practice, we empower our mind to have dominion over our body.
+We thereby empower our mind to have dominion over our body.
 James taught: "...a perfect man [is] able to keep his whole body in check."
 So too Peter: "He who has suffered in his body is done with sin."
 And True Father: "Before trying to gain dominion over the world, gain dominion over yourself."